onichandame/dcmio/README.md

 ./test.py -i <input DICOM path(with filename)> -o <output csv path(without filename)> <-p> <-t>
 ```

+This command will always output header file as a *.csv* table.

-Add `-p` if you want to output pixel data instead of DICOM header
+Add `-p` if you want to output pixel data together with the DICOM header

-Add `-t` if you want to save the tree view diagram in *treeview.txt* in the output path
+Add `-t` if you want to save the tree view diagram in *<input filename>-treeview.txt* in the output path

+To do:
+- read from multiple DICOM files in directories of customized levels.
+- write to DICOM RT-Structure

 #### Windows